 How to Make Pumpkin Pancakes

-These easy pumpkin pancakes are done in just a few steps!
+These easy pumpkin pancakes are done in just a few steps.
+Scroll down to the recipe card for more detailed instructions.

-- Cook: Heat a large skillet on medium-low heat and spray it with oil.
-Pour a quarter-cup of batter into the pan and flip over once the pancake starts to bubble.
-Cook for another couple of minutes, and then remove it from the heat.
+- Cook.
+Heat a skillet over medium-low and spray with oil.
+Pour a quarter-cup of batter into the pan and flip when the pancakes start to bubble.
+Cook for another few minutes then remove from heat.
 Repeat with the remaining batter.

 - Nuts: If you don’t have pecans, swap them for another nut, like walnuts.
 You can also omit them if you prefer.